mommy003/MSML/README.md

 out=model_configuration(data_train,data_valid,mv)
 ```

-This process will produce predicted values for both the validation and test datasets, corresponding to each model configuration trained on the training dataset.
+This process will produce predicted values for the validation datasets, corresponding to each model configuration trained on the training dataset.
 The outcome of this function will yield variables named ‘predict_validation’ and ‘total_model_configurations’.
 #### out$predict_validation
 | phenotype | model_1   | model_2   | ... | Model_N   |
 |-----------|-----------|-----------|-----|-----------|